 Culvert Pavement Repair

-Consistency in traffic, and the overall condition and installation of pavement, will determine how soon a culvert repair job will be needed.
-Wear and tear can weaken pavement located above a culvert.
+Culverts come in various shapes and sizes, such as elliptical, pear-shaped, flat-bottomed, rounded, and even box-like.
+Therefore, many factors will determine how soon a culvert repair job will be needed.
+For instance, natural wear and tear can weaken pavement located above a culvert.
 It is important to implement comprehensive repairs to pavement located above culverts, as to not damage the culvert in any way.
 This can lead to even more damage and costly repairs.
 Be sure to choose a licensed and experienced Indianapolis Asphalt and Concrete Repair Company for the most accurate and reliable culvert construction and pavement repair services.

 To begin a job like this, pavement contractors will first use saw cut the apron approach area and then peel away the old asphalt using a skid steer.
 Once the asphalt and removed and the gravel is pushed to the side, the culvert pipe will most likely be exposed.
 If it is damaged, it will need to be replaced.
 If the old asphalt is raised, lifted, or bumpy, then the pipe will most likely be damaged as well and need replaced.
 As a side note, the old asphalt and culvert pipe can be recycled and reused!